 Mind over matter: the good old placebo effect.

 - a little bit of magical thinking in your life can be good, and is associated with creativity, fun and seeing patterns and connections that other people miss,

 - magical thinking seems to be natural in children (aged about 2-7), and a not-unusual feature of some “in-extremis” states (e.g. grief),

 - what you personally consider to be magical thinking might sometimes be a matter of what you personally find plausible,

-- if magical thinking interferes with healthy life functioning, it’s probably a good idea to seek a bit of (non-magical) help, as it can be a feature of mental illness, or stop you dealing sensibly with real life problems.
+- if magical thinking interferes with healthy life functioning, it’s probably a good idea to seek a bit of (non-magical) help.
+It can be a feature of mental illness, or might stop you dealing sensibly with real life problems.

 (1) The world magic is derived from words meaning hidden powers (magique, magikos), learned or priestly class (magi)

 (2) Closely related to the Big Bang Theory.
 E4, Thursday nights, 8.30pm.
 Quite funny.

 (3) Henrik Ibsen’s play “Master Builder” is an interesting exploration of this phenomenon.
 Architect Solness believes he made his dream career come true by wishing, so when his wife’s ancestral home burns down he is tormented by the thought he might have caused this by wishing it so (he wanted this very thing to happen so he could sell the plot off to developers to build flats – in the 1890s! nihil mutat).

 (4) Unreliably remembered from Alvin Hall’s “Your Money or Your Life” shown on the BBC some time ago.